 What we’re doing

-I’m happy that Sport England is leading the ambition to make the sector more representative
+Progress is being made, and I’m happy that Sport England is leading the ambition to make the sector more representative.

 But we can’t do this alone.
 Each body needs to take responsibility for achieving a more representative workforce.
 Every partner should commit to making a difference.
 That means taking an honest look at your own diversity statistics.
 Where are the inequalities greatest – and why?
-Are there issues specific to you, your sport or audience group that throws up particular challenges?
+Are there issues specific to you, your sport or audience group that throws up challenges?
 You are unique, and your approach to tackling inequality needs to be based on the characteristics of your organisation.

 My determination to address sport’s diversity problem is absolute.
-The code is here to provide an advisory action plan – a blueprint, if you like – but we continue to review its effectiveness.
+The Code is here to provide an advisory action plan – a blueprint, if you like – but we continue to review its effectiveness.
 It is a living, breathing document.
 If change doesn’t happen at the speed or scale needed, we’ll consider rolling out specific equality targets that are embedded in the way we fund partners in much the same way that we have for gender diversity.

-The code is not meant to be an exhaustive list of actions that funded bodies should take to engender diversity within their sports and organisations.
+The Code is not meant to be an exhaustive list of actions that funded bodies should take to engender diversity within their sports and organisations.
 For instance, although the gender target for boards is set at 30% there really is no reason why organisations should not be aspiring to have gender parity at Board level and throughout their senior management teams.

 There is no shortage of goodwill.
-Every time I meet leaders from across the sector, awareness of the code is high.
+Every time I meet leaders from across the sector, awareness of the Code is high.
 But equality is only achieved when people in Boards and beyond understand, embrace and champion diversity.